AssemblyScript/assemblyscript/lib/loader/README.md

     imports?: WasmImports
   ): Promise<ASUtil & T>
   ```
-  Asynchronously instantiates an AssemblyScript module from anything that can be instantiated.
+  Asynchronously instantiates an ToilScript module from anything that can be instantiated.

 * ```ts
   function instantiateSync<T>(